-Watermelon salads are a tricky beast.
-I see a lot of restaurants adding things like feta or other cheeses to try to add richness, which I think is a mistake, as it takes away from how refreshing watermelon is.
+Watermelon salad can be a tricky beast.
+I see a lot of restaurants adding things like feta or other cheeses to try to add richness to watermelon salads, which I think is a mistake, as it takes away from how refreshing watermelon is.

 While this salad has prawns as a central protein, I like to the think that the watermelon is still the star.
 The watermelon vinaigrette gives you a sweet underpinning, while the raw chunks give you that burst of freshness that only watermelon can offer.